RyanNgCT/CS2030/W2Lect/README.md

 	1. data source to start the stream (i.e. `rangeClosed`, `iterate`, `generate`)
 	2. intermediate operations (i.e. `limit`, `filter`, `map`) to perform specific operations on the elements of the stream.
 	3. a terminal operation (i.e. `sum`, `reduce`, `forEach`) to specify tasks to perform on the stream's elements
+      - cannot have two terminal operators (i.e. when needing to print and sum elements, write **two different streams**!)

 #### Integer Streams
 - forming a stream for the domain $D = [1, n] \implies$ using the `.rangeClosed()` function.
 - forming a steam with the `range()` function: i.e. $D = [1, n) \implies$ using the `.range()` function